Liam's 4-In-A-Row

 Download

-Online 4-In-A-Row is a naughts & crosses styled game that I have developed as a hobby to learn more about multiplayer games and create something that I can call a finished game for people to play.
+Liam's 4-In-A-Row is a naughts & crosses styled game that I am developing as a hobby to learn more about creating multiplayer games and improve my portfolio post-university.

 This project uses the following Unity packages and other types of work that were not created by myself: